bramvandenbussche/wp-bible/readme.txt

 Tags: Bible, Scripture, Christian, post, comments, formatting, ajax, biblija, sveto pismo Requires at least: 2.2
 Tested up to: 2.3.3
-Stable tag: 1.6.1
+Stable tag: 1.6.2

 Plugin finds Bible references in your posts and changes them for the actual Bible text from any of 38 different translations in 14 languages.

 == Description ==

-WP-Bible searches your posts and pages for any reference to a Bible passage and converts the reference to an actual biblical text - which can be any of the 38 translations (in 14 different languages) that you can see at [BIBLIJA.net](http://www.biblija.net/ "BIBLIJA.net").
+WP-Bible searches your posts and pages for any reference to a Bible passage and converts the reference to an actual biblical text - which can be any of the 38 translations (in 14 different languages) that you can see at [BIBLIJA.net](http://www.biblija.net/biblija.cgi?set=5&lang=en "BIBLIJA.net").

 No special tagging of biblical references is needed, the plugin recognizes different (up to 12) names for the same book in the Bible (for example: you can type Matthew 5:1-11 or Mat 5:1-11 or Mt 5:1-11 or you can even use other standards for marking biblical references like Mat 5,1-11.15-17;6,1-3.
 All this will do.
 Plugin then changes the reference for a link and when you click the link a small layer is shown above containing the biblical text.
 No opening other windows, no popups.

 == Installation ==

+= Installation =

 You must download wp-bible.zip and unzip the content to `/wp-content/plugins/` directory.
 Then you must activate the plugin in the `Plugins menu` of your blog's Administration panel.

 The default bible version is `World English Bible - WEB`, if you want to change that, go to `Options | WP-Bible` and choose a version you want.

-== Screenshots ==

-1. This screenshot shows the text with a reference to one biblical passage (Mt 5:1-11) and you can see it being linked.
-2. When you move your mouse above the link, a layer with biblical text is displayed.
-3. This is the Administration interface

-== Usage Instructions ==
+= Usage =

 When your plugin is activated just type the usual biblical references and the plugin will find them.